Code-Institute-Submissions/DamSenton-Toki_JulyResub/README.md

 - With these settings confirmed, the page is now live on GitHub Pages, and free to view by all in a web browser.

-- In the CLI(Command Line Interface) i Installed Django, and all of my subsequent requirements using pip3 install Django.
+- In the CLI(Command Line Interface) I Installed Django, and all of my subsequent requirements using pip3 install Django.

 - From here I used 'python3 manage.py startapp toki' to create my first app, which installed all of the relevant python files ready for use.
 This method was also used to install of the apps in the workspace.